-Losing your car keys can be an inconvenience, but unfortunately it’s quite a common occurrence.
-In fact, according to research conducted by the RAC, millions of drivers regularly forget where they have put their car keys and can spend an average of two minutes and 10 seconds looking for them every day.
+Losing your car keys can be an inconvenience, but unfortunately, it’s quite a common occurrence.
+Millions of drivers regularly forget where they have put their car keys.
 This can be frustrating, especially because it’s likely that you only realise they’re missing when you need to use the car.

 While you may have a spare key somewhere, it’s important to try and find the original to rule out the chance of your vehicle being stolen.
 But where do you start when looking for lost car keys, and, if you can’t find them, is it possible to get a replacement made without the original key?

 How to find lost car keys

 The first thing to do when trying to find your car keys is to retrace your steps.
 You should think about where you’ve been and what you’ve done recently.
 These thoughts could give you a clue as to where your keys are.
 Perhaps, for example, you got home and took the bins round to the back of the house, or you got chatting to a neighbour and put the keys in your pocket.